Citation: Jansen P, “2014 to 2018: An Update on the State of Wearable Injectors”. ONdrugDelivery Magazine, Issue 90 (Sep 2018), pp 6-8.

 Looking back on the developments in large volume injectors since his article in ONdrugDelivery’s 2014 issue on wearable injectors, Paul Jansen reflects on the state of this technology space today, how it has progressed and the value it is likely to offer.

-Four years ago, I had the privilege of writing the introduction to the first edition of ONdrugDelivery Magazine’s “Wearable Injectors” issue.
+Four years ago, I had the privilege of writing the introduction to the first of ONdrugDelivery’s “Wearable Injectors” issues.
 In preparing to write this introduction I went back and reread what I wrote in 2014.
 While much of it remains relevant and still stands, I did see that several changes have taken place.
 In this editorial I will share my views on those changes and trends.

 It was my belief at the time, and it remains so today, that the adoption of wearable large volume injectors (LVIs) would accelerate in the coming years.
 What has surprised me, as I look back, is the glacial acceptance of the technology over the past four years.
 There are more products than ever to evaluate and to consider but relatively few actually approved and in use; a close look at the market shows that there are some approved applications for the delivery of insulin and a couple for biologics.
 Pharma and biotech companies appear to have maintained their traditional risk-averse stance and seem to be waiting to see large volume delivery become “real” before making their move.
 It seems that everyone wants to be second.